mmanylov-zz/django_blog_w_elasticsearch_containerized/README.md

 `ES_JAVA_OPTS="-Xms4000m -Xmx4000m" ./bin/elasticsearch`

 NOTE: when I set limits to 100m the elasticsearch ate almost 350mb of RAM on local machine.
+Reference all systems Ubuntu

-### Create Elasticsearch Index and Import Database Data
+## Create Elasticsearch Index and Import The Data

 All the needed commands are already implemented in `post/search.py` file.